 The curriculum comprises mandatory courses on Data Analysis and Data Engineering.
 Advanced lectures are offered in these area of studies: Data Engineering contains lectures about distributes systems, distributed databases, query optimization, database systems on modern CPU architectures and high performance computing.
 Data Engineering and Analytics offers lectures about machine learning, business analytics, computer vision and scientific visualization.
 Data Analysis is concerned with topics that require solid mathematical foundations: Fundamentals of Convex Optimization, Computational Statistics and more.

 The master program data engineering and analytics is designed for students with a bachelor's degree in Informatics or Mathematics with a minor Informatics (or similar), which aim to specialize in Data Engineering and Analytics.
 Applicants need to have elementary skills in Informatics, especially foundations of Informatics and programming of algorithms and databases.
 In the application process, the applicant's transcript of record is matched against a predetermined catalogue.
 In case there are important core lectures missing, these can be added as mandatory courses to the applicant's curriculum.
 In case more than 30 ECTS are missing, admission is not possible.
 Also, proficiency in English is required.
-Furthermore, students that did not provide proof of proficiency in German before enrollment will receive an obligation to complete at least one module that provides integrative knowledge of the German language.
-Voluntarily completed extracurricular courses, for example German courses at the TUM language center will be recognized.

 For details on prerequisites and please refer to the application process description.